atomec-project/atoMEC/README.rst

 The following papers and software should be cited in publications which use AvAtom:

 #.
 Callow, T. J., Kraisler, E., Hansen, S. B., & Cangi, A. (2021).
 First-principles derivation and properties of density-functional average-atom models. arXiv preprint arXiv:2103.09928.
-#.
-L. M. Mentel, *mendeleev* - A Python resource for properties of chemical elements, ions and isotopes. , 2014-- .
+#. `L. M. Mentel', *mendeleev* - A Python resource for properties of chemical elements, ions and isotopes. , 2014-- .
 Available at: https://github.com/lmmentel/mendeleev.